-This is a great question.
-With “sound proof” drywall available at big box stores and drywall distributors anyone would be nuts to not at least consider these products.
+Whether to use packaged soundproof drywall, also known as pre-damped drywall, is a great question.
+With “soundproof” drywall available at big box stores and drywall distributors, anyone would be nuts to not at least consider these products.

 First, let’s consider that any pre-damped drywall is simply two sheets of standard drywall or cement board laminated together with a damping compound.
 No mystery to what they’re made from.

 Now let’s look at this more closely.
-With sound isolation there are only four elements of soundproofing The 4 Elements of Soundproofing : Decoupling, Absorption, Mass and Damping.
-With the drywall, we are only discussing potentially two of the four elements, specifically Mass and Damping.
+With sound isolation there are only four elements of soundproofing, and you can learn more about that in this article: The 4 Elements of Soundproofing.
+In brief, the four elements are decoupling, absorption, mass and damping.
+With drywall, we are only discussing potentially two of the four elements, specifically mass and damping.

 #2 Damping– High performance damping compound isn’t cheap.
 Generally the less expensive the pre-damped “soundproof” drywall is, the less damping material is present, and obviously the lower the performance.
 Yes, even using a very small amount of a damping compound can technically reduce the some quantity of the resonance inherent to drywall.
 This is a good thing.
 However from a marketing standpoint, a drywall panel can be called “damped” even with an extremely small amount of damping material.
 There is no standard or guideline for how damped a panel has to be before it can be called “damped.”

-#3 The performance– See a summary here: Green Glue Company Data $7 a sheet standard drywall + Green Glue performs better than even high performance pre-damped drywall, with the exception of a “THX board,” which is 1 1/4″ thick, weighs 200 lbs, and retails for almost $200… a sheet.
+#3 Performance– See a summary here: Green Glue Company Data $7 a sheet standard drywall + Green Glue performs better than even high performance pre-damped drywall, with the exception of a “THX board,” which is 1 1/4″ thick, weighs 200 lbs, and retails for almost $200… a sheet.

 The bottom line is that you will always be able to field install a much heavier, much cheaper and much higher performance board than any pre-damped board available.
 This is true even when we factor in the labor to install the wall.